William Macaulay Counselling

 Understanding Anxiety

 Feeling stressed or worried is a normal and natural human experience.
-Most of us experience some level of stress or worry on most days in response to a situation where we feel under pressure.
-These feelings usually pass once the stressful situation has ended.
-Anxiety is more than just feeling stressed or worried.
-For some, it may be experienced as ongoing, intense and excessive, along with other frequent and severe debilitating symptoms that cause distress and leaves you feeling powerless and out of control.
+Most of us experience some level of stress or worry in response to a situation where we feel under pressure.
+These feelings usually subside once the stressful situation ends.
+However, anxiety goes beyond feeling stressed or worried.
+It can manifest as persistent, intense worry or fear that can lead to debilitating symptoms and feelings of helplessness.

 What are the common symptoms of anxiety?